Dr Lucy Donaldson

 Dr Jan Melichar - Psychopharmacology - University of Bristol, Dr Hans-Peter Kubis -University of Bangor, Prof K Vedhara - University of Nottingham

 Year 1 BDS Physiology - GI tract, Somatosensation and Pain

 Year 2, 3 BDS Oral Biology course - Oral physiology

 I work with local schools promoting science teaching and research.
 I contribute to media articles on sensory neuroscience, and have acted as a consultant to various inductries.
 Please contact the University of Bristol Press office with any enquiries.

-- Green, A, Kaul, A, O'Shea, JK, Sharma, E, Bennett, LJ, Mullings, EL, Munafo, MR, Nutt, DJ, Melichar, JK & Donaldson, LF 2013, Opiate agonists and antagonists modulate taste perception in opiate-maintained, and recently detoxified subjects..
-J Psychopharmacology., pp. 265-75
+- Green, A, Kaul, A, O'Shea, J, Sharma, E, Bennett, L, Mullings, EL, Munafò, MR, Nutt, DJ, Melichar, JK & Donaldson, LF 2013, Opiate agonists and antagonists modulate taste perception in opiate-maintained, and recently detoxified subjects..
+Journal of psychopharmacology (Oxford, England), vol 27., pp. 265-75

 - Hulse, RP, Donaldson, LF & Wynick, D 2012, Differential roles of galanin on mechanical and cooling responses at the primary afferent nociceptor.
 Molecular Pain, vol 8., pp. 41